PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 ###Test goals
-In this test, we wanted to see if there was any unusual packet loss using some packet resistors in the intermediary to incur man in the middle timeouts.
-We could also get a cleaner packet sniffing using wireshark without extensive filters.
+In this test, we wanted to see if there was any unusual packet loss using some packet resistors along the connection to incur "man in the middle" timeouts.
+We also wanted to get cleaner packet sniffing using Wireshark without the need for extensive filters.

 ###Results
-We did find that there was a handshake occurring because as soon as we unplugged the wireless card, the other computer would disconnect immediately even though there were still packets in the air.
+We found that there was some kidn of a wireless handshake occurring because as soon as we unplugged the wireless card, the other computer would disconnect immediately even though there were still packets in the air.
 We suspected either a handshake or some buffer.
-There are further suspicions, however, take a look at the 12 mile test results to understand what our suspicion was.
+There are further suspicions, however.
+Take a look at the 12 mile test results to understand what our suspicion was.

 ###Gallery